 Requesting practitioners are advised to use clinical judgement and best estimates to confirm if a person is eligible to participate in the program when calculating pack-year smoking history.
-NACCHO has developed a 'proxy for pack-year calculation' to support Aboriginal Health Workers to discuss smoking history and pack-year calculation with participants.
+To support health professionals working with Aboriginal and Torres Strait Islander people to assess eligibility for the program, NACCHO has developed a 'proxy for pack-years calculation', based on duration of years smoked.